Venn diagram: History

 Venn viewed his diagrams as a pedagogical tool, analogous to verification of physical concepts through experiment.
 As an example of their applications, he noted that a three-set diagram could show the syllogism: 'All A is some B. No B is any C. Hence, no A is any C.'

 Charles L. Dodgson (Lewis Carroll) includes "Venn's Method of Diagrams" as well as "Euler's Method of Diagrams" in an "Appendix, Addressed to Teachers" of his book Symbolic Logic (4th edition published in 1896).
 The term "Venn diagram" was later used by Clarence Irving Lewis in 1918, in his book A Survey of Symbolic Logic.

 In the 20th century, Venn diagrams were further developed.
 David Wilson Henderson showed, in 1963, that the existence of an n-Venn diagram with n-fold rotational symmetry implied that n was a prime number.
 He also showed that such symmetric Venn diagrams exist when n is five or seven.
 In 2002, Peter Hamburger found symmetric Venn diagrams for n = 11 and in 2003, Griggs, Killian, and Savage showed that symmetric Venn diagrams exist for all other primes.
 These combined results show that rotationally symmetric Venn diagrams exist, if and only if n is a prime number.

 Venn diagrams and Euler diagrams were incorporated as part of instruction in set theory, as part of the new math movement in the 1960s.
 Since then, they have also been adopted in the curriculum of other fields such as reading.
 With the work of Sun-Joo Shin, Venn diagrams have been recognized as a logical system equivalent to symbolic logic.
 Similar methods were then adopted in mathematics and subsequently in computer science.

 Popular culture

-Venn diagrams have been commonly used in memes.
+Venn diagrams have been commonly used as a format for internet humor.
+One of the earliest recurring examples appeared in 2006 on Indexed, a blog by writer and illustrator Jessica Hagy in which she used hand-drawn Venn diagrams on index cards to offer jokes and social commentary.
+Time magazine named Indexed one of its 25 best blogs in 2007, describing it as using Venn diagrams to "graphically and (often hilariously) highlight life's profundities and absurdities."
+In August 2018, a Venn diagram comparing phrases used by preachers, DJs, and bank robbers spread across Twitter, Facebook, and Reddit, inspiring numerous user-created variations and being documented as a recurring meme format.
 At least one politician has been mocked for misusing Venn diagrams.